aws/aws-for-fluent-bit/README.md

 You can also modify the default values in the Makefile:

 1. Open the Makefile in your editor
-2. Locate these lines (near the top):
+2. Locate these lines (near the compile stage):
    ```
    # Fluent Bit version (branch or tag) to checkout, will use value if not set
    FLB_VERSION ?= "1.9.10"